 Following the update of the Feasibility Study and with the granted 30 year Mining Licence, the Company appointed Cutfield Freeman & Co., to assist with Citronen project financing.
-In addition Ironbark made several key project development and financing appointments to bolster the Ironbark's capabilities to move towards financing and development.
+Ironbark also completed a series of investor inspections of the project site and in addition, also achieved the significant milestone of chartering a cargo ship to confirm the practicality of the proposed shipping plan.
 Financing work remains ongoing.

-Subsequent to the reporting period Ironbark also completed a series of investor inspections of the project site and in addition, also achieved the significant milestone of chartering a cargo ship to confirm the practicality of the proposed shipping plan.